-Careers Adviser
+Careers Advisor

-The Careers Adviser can help you obtain information on requirements for tertiary study and on the relationship of your school study with employment, and can give general assistance with your decision-making.
+The Careers Advisor can help you obtain information on requirements for tertiary study and on the relationship of your school study with employment.
+The Careers Advisor can also provide general assistance with your decision-making.

-Year Adviser
+Year Advisor

-The Year Adviser can provide encouragement, OVERALL support and direction.
+The Year Advisor can provide encouragement, welfare support and direction.